TechnicJelle/CMGT_GraduationReport/report.typ

 information about the preliminary research and main question can be found in the Applied Research section of the IMT&S module on Brightspace._

+== GPU APIs

 //TODO: Collect more sources for this stuff.

+To make a good and performant rendering system, we need to interface with the Graphical Processing Unit.

-There are many GPU APIs, like OpenGL, Vulkan, DirectX, Metal, and some console-specific ones.
+There are many GPU APIs, like OpenGL, Vulkan, DirectX, Metal, and most consoles have their own specific ones.
 All of these are compatible with different OSes and platforms.

 *OpenGL* is generally the most compatible, but also the oldest and clunkiest, and is considered deprecated by many, myself included.